thosgood/this-weeks-finds/markdown/101-151/week121.md

 the integers and natural numbers.

 Whew!
 There is more to say, but I'll just mention a few related papers and then quit.
-If you're interested in n-categories you could also check out "the tale of n-categories", starting in [week73](week73.html).
+If you're interested in $n$-categories you could also check out "the tale of $n$-categories", starting in [week73](week73.html).

 6) Representation theory of Hopf categories, Martin Neuchl, Ph.D.